 The new bike was developed to blend the best of Colnago’s lightweight V-series monocoque carbon bikes with the aerodynamics of the similarly constructed Concept aero bike.

-The most visually obvious change is the new bike is the move to the dropped seatstay look that dominates pretty much every modern aero road bike you can find.
-But maybe more importantly for real world race & road riding use, the new bike adds in more room for up to 28mm wide tires with slightly longer stays & a small seattube cutout – all of which promises more comfort & control.
+The most visually obvious change in the new bike is the move to the dropped seat stays look that dominates pretty much every modern aero road bike you can find.
+But maybe more importantly for real-world race & road riding use, the new bike adds in more room for up to 28mm wide tires with slightly longer stays & a small seat tube cutout – all of which promises more comfort & control.

 Weight for the made-in-Taiwan frame also comes down to just 790g for the medium (size 50) frame, before paint but with all the alloy hardware bits already attached.
 Colnago says the weight savings, even with aero updates, can be credited to a new carbon fiber blend that also give 12% more lateral rigidity in the rear, 6% stiffer at the headtube & more vertically complaint overall.